✍ The Commitments of Traders (CoT) Report

 ※ Speculative ─ mid to long-term positioning

-※ Managed Money (Slow & Fast money) ─ near to mid-term positioning
+※ Manage Money (Slow & Fast money) ─ near to mid-term positioning

 ☛ The CoT data is issued by the CFTC every Friday (Saturday, GMT+8) to provide market participants a breakdown of each Tuesday's (Wednesday, GMT+8) open interest for markets in which 20 or more traders hold positions equal to or above the reporting levels established by the CFTC.
-In plain English, this is a report that shows what positions major traders are taking in a number of financial and commodity markets.
-It provides a powerful view on what exactly the big guys have been doing in the marketplace and what their plans might be.
+In plain English, this is a report that shows what positions major traders are taking in some financial and commodity markets.
+It provides a powerful view of what exactly the big guys have been doing in the marketplace and what their plans might be.

 ☛ Though there is never one report or tool that can give you certainty about where prices are headed in the future, the CoT data does allow the small investors a way to see what larger traders are doing and to possibly position their positions accordingly.
-For example, if there is a large managed money short interest in gold, that is often an indicator that a rally may be coming because the market is overly pessimistic and saturated with shorts - so you may want to take a long position (on normal market conditions).
+Such as, if there is a large manage money short interest in gold, that is often an indication that a rally may be coming because the market is overly pessimistic and saturated with shorts - so you may want to take a long position (on normal market conditions).

-☛ I use the data to compare or combined speculative & managed money (instruments - currencies, equities, commodities, etc.) if I can identify a clear skewed bias in terms of the overall strength or weakness of a particular currency or instrument.
-Like for example... for USD, I check the positioning of these instruments ─ DXY, Gold, Yen, Nikkei 225 and 10-Year U.S. Bond.
+☛ I use the data to compare or combined speculative & manage money (instruments - currencies, equities, commodities, etc.) if I can identify a clear skewed bias in terms of the overall strength or weakness of a particular currency or instrument.
+Like for example... for USD, I check the positioning of these instruments ─ DXY, Gold, Yen, Nikkei 225, and 10-Year U.S. Bond.

 ☛ On this CoT data table, I added a corresponding correlation besides the symbol or instrument name (caution: it may be outdated).
 In correlation, there is also positive & negative between pairs or crosses.
 This can turn to “normal” at any time, making through a pair to fall and the other to fall slower or to go sideways.
-There is also the possibility for a pair to rally in order to “reach” the other pair.
+A pair also can rally to “reach” the other pair.

 ☛ For technical analysis or you as a technician, watch for vital inflection points, and/or as an analyst that monitor headline risk as they relate to geopolitical situations and macroeconomic commentary.

 ☝ Always keep in mind that inter-market relationships govern currency price action.
-Therefore, you may need additional work in order to understand the CoT data.
+Therefore, you may need additional work to understand the CoT data.

 ✌ The CoT report - Futures data offer a proxy for volume but represent only a small fraction of the currency market.

-In addition, please be reminded that there is always the potential for loss.
+Also, please be reminded that there is always the potential for loss.
 Your trading results may vary.
 Unique experiences and past performances do not guarantee future results.
-Hence, it is highly recommended to seek a duly licensed professional for investment advice whether any given investment idea, strategy, product or service described herein may be appropriate for your circumstances.
+Hence, it is highly recommended to seek a duly licensed professional for investment advice whether any given investment idea, strategy, product, or service described herein may be appropriate for your circumstances.
 All investments involve risk, including loss of principal.

 Other things to observe...

-If speculators and/or Managed or Fast Money bought or sold most of the market (don't approach this as overbought or oversold - a bad idea even with indicators),
+If speculators and/or Manage or Fast Money bought or sold most of the market (don't approach this as overbought or oversold - a bad idea even with indicators),

 - There is nobody left to buy or sell